What are Cynthia’s fees for mediation or arbitration?

 What amenities do you offer in your mediation space?

 We offer comfortable mediation space in The Ordway Building, which overlooks Lake Merritt in a pretty and convenient part of Oakland.
-Our two main conference rooms each comfortably seat 12+ people, and we have additional conference space as needed.
-We offer coffee, tea, soft drinks, and a variety of snacks in our mediation space, and are fortunate to have additional food just steps away.
+We have a variety of conference rooms as needed to accommodate any size group.
+We offer lunch, coffee, tea, soft drinks, and a variety of snacks in our mediation space, and are fortunate to have additional food just steps away.